Security issues APFS ENCRYPTED and Keychain Access, solved with Macos High Sierra 10.13 Supplemental Update

 Impact: A malicious application can extract keychain passwords

-Description: A method exists for applications to bypass the keychain access prompt with a synthetic click.
-This was addressed by requiring the user password when prompted for keychain access.
+Description: A method existed for applications to bypass the keychain access prompt with a synthetic click.
+This was addressed by requiring the user password when prompting for keychain access.

 CVE-2017-7150: Patrick Wardle of Synack

-New downloads of macOS High Sierra 10.13 includes the security content of the macOS High Sierra 10.13 Supplemental Update.
+New downloads of macOS High Sierra 10.13 include the security content of the macOS High Sierra 10.13 Supplemental Update.

-So, if you have macOS High Sierra 10.13, it is highly recommended to do the additional update.
-It is available via Mac App Store, in the tab "Updates"(And will not change the version number).
-Apple has already published macOS High Sierra 10.13.1 for developers who have devices in Apple Beta Software Program.
+Therefore, if you have macOS High Sierra 10.13, it is highly recommended to do the additional update.
+It is available via Mac App Store, in tab-ul “Updates"(and will not change the version number).
+Apple has already published macOS High Sierra 10.13.1 for developers who have devices in the Apple Beta Software Program.

-0 thoughts on "Security problems APFS Encrypted and Keychain Access, solved with macOS High Sierra 10.13 Supplemental Update"
+1 thought on “Security issues APFS ENCRYPTED and Keychain Access, solved with Macos High Sierra 10.13 Supplemental Update"

 Leave a Comment